landoskape/vrAnalysis/docs/database.md

 ```

 ### Storing a backup of the database
-The database is an import object, it contains the data used to manage a
+The database is an important object, it contains the data used to manage a
 scientific project.
 Therefore, updating it programmatically can be a little
 dangerous since it can overwrite information without you "seeing" what
 happened.
 To help deal with potential mistakes, the database object has a